curif/AgeOfJoyQuartzDocumentation/content/Documents/Upgrade/Upgrade from 0.4 to 0.5.md

 	- fixed: Imported models (GLB) are cached even when uploaded to the workshop, so they do not show new changes applied to the model for testing.
 - Release candidate 5:
 	- Fixed sound bug regarding duplicated cabinets in the same room.
+	- Fix color gamma from some shaders and image conversion @emashzed

 # Cabinet artists recommendation